 Want another key word.
 How about PREPARED.

-With the Planning Pod event management program, we can help you prepare for your events and keep your business dialed in.
-Try our software free for 30 days.
+With the Planning Pod event management program, we can help you prepare for your events and keep your business dialed in (and if you manage an event venue, we can help with that too).
+Try our software free for 14 days.